 A unique opportunity to gain in-depth knowledge of the museum sector.

-Future curators is generously funded by the HLF Skills for the Future programme.
+Future Curators was generously funded by the Heritage Lottery Fund Skills for the Future programme.

 Partner museums in the UK